Ah… Dear Reader, so we meet again.

 A WEEK goes by and I hear nothing.
 I call again.
-I was given apologizes and was given numbers for local sales offices (which I was told I couldn’t get on my first call).
+I was given apologies and was given numbers for local sales offices (which I was told I couldn’t get on my first call).
 We were wanting to buy the printer outright rather than having the maintenance plan.
 Perhaps, they weren’t interested in this potentially sub-par deal for them.
-I assured that this was not the case.
+I assured them this was not the case.
 I also inquired, legitimately, if a three thousand dollar printer was small potatoes for them.
 I was told it was not.

 Finally able to get in touch with a sales rep I was told I would be emailed a quote.

 In the shower this morning I planned to make hourly calls to each of the numbers I had been given to FORCE Ricoh Sales to let me buy a printer from them.

 However, before enacting this plan, I was given a call.
 I was told that because we had purchased our other printer from a reseller, Ricoh would not sell me a printer.